vectorgrp/sil-kit/docs/api/lin.rst

 Go To Sleep
 ~~~~~~~~~~~

-This example shows how to initiate a |GoToSleep| and when the controller switch from operational to sleep mode.
+This example shows how to use |GoToSleep| and when the controller will switch from operational to sleep mode.

 .. literalinclude::
    examples/lin/Go_To_Sleep.cpp